John G. Thomas: Breaking from film

 Tired from the grind of production, Thomas dropped out of filmmaking for three years.
 During this, Thomas faced emotional difficulties of having to put his mother into a rest home.
 The experience led to the eventual production of his next film, Healer (1994).
 A true story that chronicles the bizarre and often humorous lives of two paramedics in a retirement town.
 Earning the spot of opening night selection at the Santa Barbara International Film Festival, the films stars such actors as Tyrone Power Jr., David McCallum, Delane Matthews, and Turhan Bey.
 Tobey Maguire also makes an appearance in the film.

 Thomas then took another break and worked in Los Angeles at the Department of Children Protection Services.
 Contracted by IBM, Thomas witnessed juvenile justice and observed many cases of child abuse.
 For his work, he received a Commendation from the Los Angeles County Board of Supervisors.
 Thomas felt enriched by this experience and was inspired to once again work in film.
 Immediately attracted to the script, Thomas created his next film Hamal 18.
 This story follows a detective as he searches for a pedophile on the internet.

 Aside from creating films, Thomas also programmed specialized budgeting software for feature films, called Easy Budget.
 This program, developed from Thomas' own production experience, is sold all across the world.

 Recent years

 Thomas writes scripts for distributors and production companies as a script doctor.
 Thomas' writing work extends from The Los Angeles Times and The Hollywood Reporter, to VOA and NPR.

 Thomas published his first book "Making the Tin Man: How I Made My First Feature Film."
 This first-hand account records the trials and tribulations Thomas experienced when making his first feature film.

 Thomas teaches filmmaking techniques at several colleges, universities, and local high schools.
 Most recently, Thomas acquired his master's degree in screenwriting, and is a recognized expert in the area of internet child safety.

-Personal life

-Today, Thomas enjoys spending much of his time with his wife and two daughters.

-Thomas has a passion for flying, being an instrument-rated pilot.
-He is also an active member in his community, participating in programs that deliver Christmas gifts to underprivileged children.